thealphaedge/thealphaedge.github.io/_posts/The-Trading-Strategy.md

 )
 ```
 ### Text Processing and Tokenisation
+Tokenization is the task of chopping the Tweets up into pieces, called tokens, perhaps at the same time throwing away certain characters, such as punctuation.

-For our tokenisation, we used the Tweet Tokenizer in NLTK to tokenise our tweets.
+For our tokenisation, we used the Tweet Tokenizer in [NLTK](https://www.nltk.org/) to tokenise our tweets.
 NLTK is a leading platform for building Python programs to work with human language data.

 By setting “preserve_case” to False, the tokenizer converts our text to lower case, and setting “strip_handles” to True removes all Twitter usernames.
 We also removed all non-alphabetical tokens, because they add too much noise to our results.
 ```python